Azure/activate-genai/docs/content/en/docs/Concepts/_index.md

 title: Concepts
 weight: 4
 description: >
-  Understand the core components of the soltion: Azure Open AI, Azure Cognitive Search, Azure APIM and more.
+  Understand the core components of the solution: Azure Open AI, Azure Cognitive Search, Azure APIM and more.
 ---